 Biography

-I was hired in 1988 to design BYU's first intensive Arabic program, which was based at its Jerusalem Center for Near Eastern Studies.
-I have been running domestic and overseas programs ever since.
-My main research focus has been on intensive language study for over a decade.
-I served from 2002 to 2015 as director of the National Middle East Language Resource Center.
-The surveys of over a thousand students, site visits and interviews we conducted led to the creation of Project Perseverance, an effort I lead to assist students to develop a growth mindset and become more effective learners.
-I direct BYU's federally-funded Arabic Flagship Center which exists to assist students to achieve professional-level proficiency, an amazing accomplishment for an undergraduate.
+I was hired in 1988 to design and run BYU's first intensive Arabic program, which was based at its Jerusalem Center for Near Eastern Studies.
+I continued to run domestic and overseas programs until 2022.
+Intensive language study has been a major research focus.
+From 2002 to 2015, I served as director of the National Middle East Language Resource Center.
+Our surveys of over a thousand students, site visits and interviews we conducted led to the creation of Project Perseverance, an effort I initiated to assist students to develop a growth mindset and become more effective learners.
+Case studies resulting from it can be found at https://projectperseverance.byu.edu/.
+From 2017-2024, I directed BYU's federally-funded Arabic Flagship Center which assisted students to achieve professional-level proficiency, a rare accomplishment for an undergraduate.
+I now supervise our students participating in our College's Master of Arts in Professional Language program that is essentially a five-year program to accomplish the same but graduate with both a bachelor's and master's degree.

 Research Interests